CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: CEPA Detection Inversion Method

-Let $p_t(x)$ be the DNN's class posterior probability of belonging to class $t$, given input sample $x$ (obtained by using a softmax activation in the output layer of the network).
+Let $p_t(x)$ be the DNN's posterior probability for class $t$, given input sample $x$, obtained via a softmax in the output layer of the network.
 The classifier uses a winner-take-all-rule, i.e. the decided class is $\hat{c}(x) = \argmax_k p_k(x)$.
-Furthermore, given the feedforward DNN structure, the class posterior can be expressed as:

-where $f(x)$ is the output of an internal layer of the DNN, i.e., it is an embedded feature vector activated by input sample $x$.
+Furthermore, given the feedforward DNN structure, the class posterior can be expressed as $p_t(x)=g_t(f(x)),$ where $f(x)$ is the output of some internal layer of the DNN, i.e., it is an embedded feature vector activated by input sample $x$.